J. Alexander Greenwood

 Biography

-He has worked as a public relations and marketing professional for more than 18 years--primarily in the broadcasting, healthcare and higher education sectors.
-Previously, he worked as a newspaper editor/journalist, host of a radio talk show and vice president of Kansas City Public Television.
-His extensive media relations experience includes crisis communications at the OU Health Sciences Center/Children’s Hospital of Oklahoma during the Murrah Federal Building terrorist attack in 1995.
+Alex has worked as a public relations and marketing professional for more than 27 years--primarily in the broadcasting, healthcare, and higher education sectors.
+Previously, he worked as a newspaper editor/journalist, host of a radio talk show, and vice president of Kansas City Public Television.

-Greenwood is also a noted speaker on the topics of image management, crisis communication, marketing and general management consulting.
+He is a noted speaker on the topics of image management, crowdfunding, indie publishing, inbound marketing, personal branding, crisis communication, and general management consulting.

 He resides in Kansas City, Missouri.